How to Destroy Messianic Prophecies - Three examples

 Here are some other "bible versions" and their readings for comparison.
-See if this clears things up for us and verifies the statements made by many today that "There are no conflicting bibles", or "By reading a multitude of different versions we get a better idea of what the text says".
+See if this clears things up for us and verifies the statements made by many today that "They all have the same message", "They are all the inspired words of God", or "By reading a multitude of different versions we get a better idea of what the text says".

 Wycliffe 1395 - "Christ shall be slain, and IT SHALL NOT BE HIS PEOPLE THAT SHALL DENY HIM."

 Coverdale 1535 "Christ shall be slain AND THEY SHALL HAVE NO PLEASURE IN HIM."

 The New English bible 1970 says: "one who is anointed is removed WITHOUT ANYONE TO TAKE HIS PART."

 The Lesser Old Testament 1853 - "And after the sixty and two weeks will an anointed one be cut off WITHOUT A SUCCESSOR TO FOLLOW HIM."

 Jehovah Witness New World Translation - "Messiah will be cut off, WITH NOTHING FOR HIMSELF."

 The so called Greek Septuagint by Brenton says: "the anointed one shall be destroyed, AND THERE IS NO JUDGMENT IN HIM."

 Young's 'literal' translation 1898 has: "cut off is Messiah AND THE CITY AND THE HOLY PLACE ARE NOT."

 Lamsa's 1936 translation of the Syriac - "Messiah shall be slain AND THE CITY SHALL BE WITHOUT A RULER."